AlexIII/tcc-g15/README.md

 <br/>

 > Liked the app?
-Glad you did! 😸 Spread the word! 🚀 Leave a star! ⭐
+Glad you did! 😸 Help by spreading the word 🚀 and leaving the project a star ⭐

+> Didn't work out for you?
+Please report the problem by creating an [issue](https://github.com/AlexIII/tcc-g15/issues).
+Feedback is always welcome!

 **AWCC - "Alienware Control Center" is an app for thermal control that Dell ships with their G-series notebooks.*